Price of new Amazon tablet could be big attraction

 A lower price on Amazon's tablet will likely mean the device will have fewer bells and whistles than the iPad.

-Amazon outsourced the hardware design and manufacture to Quanta Computer Inc, a big Taiwan-based firm that makes computers and tablets for other PC companies, according to consumer-electronic news website gdgt.com.
+Amazon outsourced the hardware design and manufacture to Quanta Computer Inc (2382.TW), a big Taiwan-based firm that makes computers and tablets for other PC companies, according to consumer-electronic news website gdgt.com.

 Mary Osako, a spokeswoman at Amazon, did not return a phone message and email sent seeking comment.